paresh1994/Line-Chart-in-swift-4/README.md

 # How to use
-Downlaod the project and drag LineChart.swift in your project.
+Downlaod the project and drag LineChart.swift file in your project.

 Create IBOutlet